kingdomflo/M-A-R-X_Backend_NestJS/README.md

 <p align="center">
   A version of my Marx Backend but done with the super framework Nest JS.
-Better description and information will come later.
+  It was juste for the test, a POC, I will not finish this project.
+See the PHP Project for that
 </p>

 <p align="center">